Hacker0x01/docs.hackerone.com/docs/organizations/hackerone-vpn.md

 ### Allowlisted IPs

-1. To view a list of the Allowlisted IPs provided by HackerOne Gateway, click on the **Whitelisted IPs** button in the top right corner of the page.
+1. To view a list of the Allowlisted IPs provided by HackerOne Gateway, click on the **Allowlisted IPs** button in the top right corner of the page.

 ![gateway_whitelisted_ips](./images/gateway-4.png)